jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Card clarifications and FAQs

 The following card-specific information is a culmination of clarifications, rule changes, and FAQs from various sources.
-After each item (or series of items
+After each item (or series of items), there's a "Source" indicator that specifies whether the item came from:
+* Rule inserts from the set
+* An official FAQ doc published by Upper Deck Entertainment (UDE FAQ)
+* An official rule change, clarification, or errata
+* A community source, such as Facebook or Discord.
+(Some of these have been officially approved by UDE and

 **Note**: There have been some minor editorial liberties taken (not all are exact quotations from the main source).
 These changes are mainly cosmetic or made to help understand context outside of the rulesheet and do not fundamentally change the intent of the original text.